 Accordingly, for 2015 API will be the primary driver of annual cash bonuses.
 For corporate center participants and participants who are business unit leaders at Hertz-Rent-A-Car Americas or Hertz Rent-A-Car International their annual cash bonuses will be based solely on Hertz Holdings' API.
 For Mr. Silber, HERC API will be weighted at 50% and Hertz Holdings' API will be weighted at 50%.
-For Ms. Brasier, HERC API will be weighted at 25%.
+For Ms. Brasier, HERC API will be weighted at 75% and Hertz Holdings' API will be weighted at 25%.